 held a chubby baby in their arms

 I would ask that if anyone reads this, they take a pen in hand and make a list of their own.
-It's a good thing for us to remember and reflect on those little, too often unnoticed, things that have been so precious in our lives.
+It's a good thing for us to remember and reflect on those little, too often unnoticed, things that are precious in our lives.